paritytech/polkadot-sdk/src/objectives.md

 These applications perform JSON-RPC function calls either against a node run locally by the end-user, or against a trusted JSON-RPC server.
 The locally-run node solution is strictly better for security and decentralization reasons, and we would like to encourage this.
 The trusted JSON-RPC server should be used as a back-up solution only in case it is not possible to run a node locally.

 In order to be more user-friendly, a node run locally is very often a _light client_ that doesn't hold the storage of the blockchain in its memory.
-The JSON-RPC functions should be designed having in mind the fact that the target of the function calls might be a light client that doesn't have all the needed information immediately available.
+The JSON-RPC functions are designed having in mind the fact that the target of the function calls might be a light client that doesn't have all the needed information immediately available.

 End-user-facing applications generally rarely need to access older blocks.
 They usually care only about the storage of the finalized block and of the best block.

 End-user-facing applications would normally not directly use the JSON-RPC interface, but an intermediary layer library built on top of the JSON-RPC interface.
-It is acceptable for the JSON-RPC interface to be a bit complicated to use if it makes it more explicit and predictable.
+The JSON-RPC interface is a bit complicated to use, in a exchange for making functions more explicit and predictable.

 An end-user-facing application is typically a website that the end-user visits.
 Both in the case of a locally-run node and in the case of a remote node, the JSON-RPC server is subject to attacks by malicious applications as an application can ask the end-user's browser to send millions of requests to the server.
 For this reason, it is important for the JSON-RPC server to resist to some degree to attacks (both DoS attacks and vulnerabilities), and thus for the JSON-RPC interface to not require behaviors that contradict DoS resilience.